Tas Baitieri

+Baitieri was a significant contributor to the global expansion of rugby league during the 1980s, 1990s, 2000s, and 2010s.

 Playing career

 Playing in the forwards, Baitieri played with the Penrith Panthers and the Canterbury-Bankstown Bulldogs in Australia, spending the off-seasons in France playing for Paris Châtillon XIII.

 Coaching career

-Baitieri was appointed as coach of the French national side in 1985.
+Baitieri was appointed as coach of the French national team in 1985.
 He was dismissed from the role in 1987 amid economic issues for the French Rugby League Federation.

 Several years later, Baitieri returned to Australia and coached and player-coached the Cumberland College of Health Sciences (now a faculty of the University of Sydney) Rugby League team in the NSW University Rugby League Competition.
-The Cumberland side won the 1991 2nd division grandfinal (defeating the University of Newcastle) in their first season under Baitieri and the side was subsequently elevated to the first division where the "Cumbo Cunnies" finished grand finalists in their first season in the top division.
+The Cumberland side won the 1991 2nd division grand final (defeating the University of Newcastle) in their first season under Baitieri and the side was subsequently elevated to the first division where the "Cumbo Cunnies" finished grand finalists in their first season in the top division.
 At the end of season 1991, The Cumberland Rugby League Club announced that the Best & Fairest player award would be renamed and called the Tas Baitieri shield in recognition of the efforts and leadership by Baitieri toward his young charges and the esteem in which he was held by players.